perpetualgrimace/v5.jamesferrell.me/content/5-blog/2-brackets/blog-article.en.md

 ## Moving beyond html, css and js

-Since Brackets was designed for front end developers, you won't find any support for PHP.
+Since Brackets was designed for front-end developers, you won't find any support for PHP.

 Lately I've been building as many sites with (link: html://getkirby.com text: Kirby CMS) as possible, which uses PHP.
-Since Brackets was designed for front end developers, working with back end code is a chore.
+Since Brackets was designed for front-end developers, working with back-end code is a chore.
 There isn't any syntax highlighting or theme colors for PHP, and trying to open Live Preview with a PHP file causes an error message, even if you're running a local server.
 Another strike.

 ## Is it there a place for it today?